-Dr. N. Joyce Payne founded the nationally recognized Thurgood Marshall College Fund in 1987.
-The TMCF is designed exclusively for exceptional students at the nation’s 47 publicly-supported Historically Black Colleges and Universities (HBCUs).
-Dr. Payne discusses the legacy of Mary Jane McLeod Bethune and how education is a critical tool for the advancement of the multicultural community.
+In this installment, meet Dr. N. Joyce Payne, Founder of the Thurgood Marshall College Fund as she discusses the legacy of Mary Jane McLeod Bethune and how education is a critical tool for the advancement of the multicultural community.
 Mary McLeod Bethune was an educator and activist.
 She is most known for founding Bethune Cookman College and founding the National Council of Negro Women.

 In this installment, meet Brittany Packnett, VP of National Community Alliances, Teach For America & Co-Founder, Campaign Zero, as she discusses the legacy of women such as politician Shirley Chisholm and activist Dr. Joyce Ladner and how they helped shape the socio-political landscape for underrepresented communities